How to choose the right type of paint for your next paint project and why it matters

 It is quick and easy to apply, but you need to make sure that you apply thin even coats to stop runs.
 It typically has a strong odour and will leave fine spray around painted areas so need to prep and cover to keep these areas free from paint.

-9. Enamel
+9. Enamel paint

 There are a lot of varieties of enamel paint, but they work well on surfaces such as metal, wood and concrete and dry to a hard durable finish.
 In the home, enamel based paints are ideal for painting kitchen cabinets due to their toughness and typically gloss finish.

-10. Masonry Paint
+10. Masonry paint

 Masonry paint is a paint that is typically used on exterior surfaces (but can be used indoors) such as brick, stone, concrete, plaster and pebble dash.
 The best masonry paints provide good long-lasting weatherproofing and protection.
 They come in two finishes – smooth and textured.
 Smooth is easier to clean while textured is the better choice for hiding imperfections but is harder to clean and will need cleaning more often.

-11. Speciality Paint
+11. Speciality paint

 Some materials and surfaces require a specialist paint to get the best finish.
 There are a host available on the market that are specially tailored for a specific job.
 For example if painting tiles is on your to-do list, you can purchase tile paint that adheres well to shiny surfaces.
 You might need a paint that is resistant to high temperatures like a stove, want extremely hard wearing floor paint for painting floorboards or create an on-wall chalkboard.